marmelab/ng-admin/UPGRADE-0.5.md

 ## HTTP query manipulation methods are removed

-To transform parameters on outgoing requests, ng-admin no longer offers any hook.
+To transform parameters on outgoing requests, ng-admin no longer offers any built-in hook.
 But you have the full power of Restangular's request interceptors, which allow you to customize pretty much everything about outgoing requests.
-Therefore the following methods are removed are now removed.
+Therefore the following methods are now removed:

 * `view.extraParams(function|Object)`
 * `view.headers(function|Object)`
 * `view.interceptor(function)`
 * `listView.pagination()`
 * `listView.sortParams()`
+* `listView.filterQuery()`
+* `listView.filterParams()`
+* `listView.totalItems()`

 Here is an example of using Restangular built-in capabilities in order to manipulate the request before it is sent: